Zero Waste Gardening

 Everyone consciously re-thinking what is a waste product and what can be re-used or re-purposed.
 What are you going to do with old pallets on your plot once they have become rotten?

-Being mindful of bringing into the gardens materials that don't have a specific purpose even if we think they could be re-used.
+We could all be mindful of bringing into the gardens materials that don't have a specific purpose even if we think they could be re-used.
 Sometimes we are offered things and, although we have good intentions for re-using them, bring them to the gardens without discussing with others or having a clear understanding that they might not be fit for the purpose we one day might think they will be used for.

 Why should we?